DjangoGirls/tutorial/en/template_extending/README.md

 {% block content %}
 {% endblock %}
 ```
 But why?
 You just created a `block`!
 You used the template tag `{% block %}` to make an area that will have HTML inserted in it.
-That HTML will come from another templates that extends this template (`base.html`).
+That HTML will come from another template that extends this template (`base.html`).
 We will show you how to do this in a moment.

-Now save `base.html`, and open your `blog/templates/blog/post_list.html` again.
+Now save `base.html` and open your `blog/templates/blog/post_list.html` again.
 {% raw %}You're going to remove everything above `{% for post in posts %}` and below `{% endfor %}`.
-When you're done the file will look like this:{% endraw %}
+When you're done, the file will look like this:{% endraw %}

 {% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```html